Jake Burger Player Props: White Sox vs. Guardians

-The Chicago White Sox and Jake Burger, who went 1-for-4 with a home run and an RBI last time in action, battle Tanner Bibee and the Cleveland Guardians at Guaranteed Rate Field, Thursday at 8:10 PM ET.
+On Friday, Jake Burger (coming off going 2-for-3 with two home runs and three RBI) and the Chicago White Sox play the Cleveland Guardians, whose starting pitcher will be Xzavion Curry.
+First pitch is at 7:10 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Cubs.
+In his most recent game, he hit two homers in his most recent game (going 2-for-3) against the Guardians.

 Jake Burger Game Info & Props vs. the Guardians